schw4rzlicht/gma2.lua.importCSVPatch/README.md

 ### CSV creation

 In order to use the plugin, you first need to create the .csv file.
 Usually, M$ Excel can do this.
 Make sure, that there are only two columns and no headings in your file.
+Only CSV files with ; as delimiter and no encapsulating characters are supported.
 The first column needs to be your fixture IDs (Channel IDs are not supported!) without any special characters - only numbers are allowed!
-The second column should be the Universe/DMX Address information as entered into the MA patch windows.
+The second column should be the Universe/DMX Address information as entered into the MA patch window.
 E.g. 4.211 for universe 4, address 211.

 ### Import to GMA2